-CLIVAR is a component of the World Climate Research Programme (WCRP).
+WCRP Informal Report No. 7/2011 ICPO Publication Series NO. 149 CLIVAR is a component of the World Climate Research Programme (WCRP).
 WCRP is sponsored by the World Meterorological Organisation, the International Council for Science and the Intergovernmental Oceanographic Commission of UNESCO.
 The scientific planning and development of CLIVAR is under the guidance of the JSC Scientific Steering Group for CLIVAR assisted by the CLIVAR International Project Office.
 The Joint Scientific Committee (JSC) is the main body of WMO-ICSU-IOC formulating overall WCRP scientific concepts.

+Bibliographic Citation

-Bibliographic Citation INTERNATIONAL CLIVAR PROJECT OFFICE, 2010: Asian Australian Monsoon Panel.
-International CLIVAR Publication Series No 165. (not peer reviewed).
+INTERNATIONAL CLIVAR PROJECT OFFICE, 2011: Report of the Ninth Session of the CLIVAR Asian Australian Monsoon Panel.
+International CLIVAR Publication Series No. 149 (not peer reviewed).